 In Moscow, a third round of talks continues this week, but serious differences still divide Iran from six world powers over putting an end to Tehran’s nuclear program.
 Iran’s representatives have been told to stop uranium enrichment or face an end to negotiations, heavier sanctions and the likelihood of kinetic bombing of key military facilities.
 “We must conclude that Tehran is using the talks as a cover to buy time as it continues to advance toward nuclear weapons capability,” says ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Warns Iran On Preserving Its Nuke Program".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Warns Iran On Preserving Its Nuke Program".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.